If you ever:

 and as a reward for taking action, you will also get this BONUSES:

 Music Therapy Interventions Teaching Emotion Regulation Skills System (Adapted DBT) for Clients With Intellectual Disabilities and Challenging Behaviors

 Normally $647 but yours FREE when you register for the program during open enrollment .

 There is no time limit on when to take this class.

 You get to attend the DBT Consultation Group for Music Therapists that meets online the 2nd Sunday of each month.
 This is a great way to stay connected, review, ask questions, brainstorm with the group, and continue being part of the movement.

-You can attend from the time you pay your deposit til the end of 2021.
-That's over a year of access.
+You can attend from the time you pay your deposit til the end of your year long program, giving you over a year of access.